DomasB/notes/🤖 AI/Grossary/Schema.md

 **What are schemas in feature stores?**
 ---------------------------------------

-**‍**A schema defines the shape, order, and type of data stored in [ML artifacts](https://www.hopsworks.ai/dictionary/ml-artifacts), including:  [feature groups](https://www.hopsworks.ai/dictionary/feature-groups), [feature views](https://www.hopsworks.ai/dictionary/feature-view), training datasets, and models.
+**‍**A schema defines the shape, order, and type of data stored in [ML artifacts](https://www.hopsworks.ai/dictionary/ml-artifacts), including:  [[Feature Groups|feature groups]], [[Feature View|feature views]], training datasets, and models.
 The schema enables the validation of the shape, order, and type of data that is either read from or input to a ML artifact.
 Some ML artifacts, such as feature groups, feature views, and models can support schema versioning.
 A schema version change indicates that the new version has a breaking schema change compared to the previous version.

 **Why is a schema important for ML artifacts?**
 -----------------------------------------------